Skip to content

 • Persistent storage with PersistentVolumeClaims

-• InitContainer ensures database readiness before backend starts
+• InitContainer ensures database readiness before services start

 Configuration Example: